awsautomation/dev-picluster/README.md

 #### 1. Modify the .service files in the systemd folder

-For each .service file, change ExecStart and ExecStop to refelct the location of the PiCluster folder.
+For each .service file, change ExecStart and ExecStop to reflect the location of the PiCluster folder.
 ```
 ExecStart=/bin/bash /root/picluster/systemd/start-agent.sh
 ExecStop=/bin/bash /root/picluster/systemd/stop-agent.sh